PeteLawrence/homebridge-people/README.md

-**NOTE: Since version X.X.X the configuration changed to platform.
+**NOTE: Since version 0.5 the configuration changed to platform.
 You must fix your configuration to match the new configuration format.**
 ***
 # homebridge-people
 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
 It monitors who is at home, based on their smartphone being seen on the network recently.